Garth Greenwell

 Garth Greenwell (born March 19, 1978) is an American novelist, literary critic, and educator.
 He has published the novels What Belongs to You (2016), which won the British Book Award for Debut of the Year; Cleanness (2020); and Small Rain (2024), which won the PEN/Faulkner Award for Fiction.
 He has also published the novella Mitko (2011), as well as stories and criticism in The Paris Review, A Public Space, The Yale Review, The New Yorker and The Atlantic.

 Among other prizes, he was a finalist for the LA Times Book Prize, the James Tait Black Memorial Prize, and the Lambda Literary Award.
-He was a 2020 Guggenheim Fellow and recipient of the 2021 Vursell Award for prose style from the American Academy of Arts and Letters, and he is currently a Distinguished Writer in Residence at New York University.
+He was a 2020 Guggenheim Fellow and recipient of the 2021 Vursell Award for prose style from the American Academy of Arts and Letters.
+He is currently a Distinguished Writer in Residence at New York University.

-Early life
+Early life and education

 Garth Greenwell was born in Louisville, Kentucky, on March 19, 1978.
 He attended duPont Manual High School in Louisville and graduated from Interlochen Arts Academy in Interlochen, Michigan, in 1996.
-He went on to study voice at the Eastman School of Music, then transferred to earn a BA degree in Literature with a minor in Lesbian and Gay Studies from the State University of New York at Purchase in 2001.
+He went on to study voice at the Eastman School of Music, then transferred to earn a BA in Literature with a minor in Lesbian and Gay Studies from the State University of New York at Purchase in 2001.
 He then received an MFA in poetry from Washington University in St. Louis, and an MA in English and American Literature from Harvard University, where he also spent three years doing Ph.D. coursework.
+In 2015, he received an MFA in fiction from the Iowa Writers' Workshop at the University of Iowa.